-- Teachers can select pairs of children to race against each other.
-Alternatively, a number of pairs within a maths group could race against each other. - When pairs of children return to the starting point, two pairs can mark each other's Activity Sheets using the Marker Picture Sheet, which shows each marker with their numbers.
+- Children could be given a short time before starting to devise 'teamwork' strategies that would enable them to complete the challenge as quickly as possible e.g. deciding which control points to visit, dividing the task between them etc. - Teachers can select pairs/groups of children to race against each other.
+Alternatively, a number of pairs within a maths group could race against each other. - When pairs/groups of children return to the starting point, two pairs/groups can mark each other's Activity Sheets using the Marker Picture Sheet, which shows each marker with their numbers.